 Instead of repeating the lesson, repeat the skill.
 Or, if it is vocabulary, use the same vocabulary, but differently.
 Or, split your time…teach the repeated lesson to the new group while having the old group work on something they can do with minimal help from you, and then switch.
 Give the first group time to review what you’ve taught while checking in with the second group.
 I did a lot of this when I had multiple classes.

-Sequencing and pacing in adult ESL
+What is sequencing and pacing like in adult ESL?

 Again, be flexible.
 Think of sequencing and pacing as happening in a spiral instead of linearly.
 You’ll figure out appropriate sequencing and pacing once you know your students, their needs, and the pace they can handle.
 It’s different for each class and can change as time goes on.

 They might have been stellar students back in the high school days, but those days are long gone.
 Or maybe they graduated top of their class in university, but years have passed since then.
 These students need extra care because they will likely have high expectations for themselves, possibly completely unrealistic expectations.
 They require a delicate touch, but at the same time, they need to relearn how to learn.
 Focusing on learning skills and strategies and not just English can help.
+For more on this, read Two Priceless Adult ESL Teaching Tips to Always Remember.

 For example, I had this student who was determined to pass the TOEFL soon even though she was a low-level beginner student.
 I always pointed out the skills we were using that were also test-taking skills.
 I called it what it was.
 When I asked them to glance through a text to find the answer, I called it scanning.
 I explained how it would help them pass a test, and we also discussed how scanning is a useful strategy in other situations.
 Adults, being adults, likely already have some experience with diverse strategies.
 Get these experts to share how their favorites help them succeed in tasks like tests, class assignments, and homework, and in the workplace.